PAST ADOPTION INFORMATION & SERVICES

 Also available is the original birth certificate (from the Registry of Births, Deaths and Marriages) containing the birth and adoption details.
 The adoption details may include the names of the adoptive parents, the adopted child’s new name, Adoption Order number and date.
 Past Adoptions will issue eligible parties with an authority to access the original birth certificate.
 This should be attached to the Registry’s application for the birth certificate and sent to Birth, Deaths and Marriages with the applicable fee.

 Past Adoption Services will also provide you with copies of your own information from any of its adoption files or records.
-To obtain access to identifying adoption information a person must complete an Application for Past Adoption Services form.
+To obtain access to identifying adoption information a person must complete an Application for Post Adoption Services form.

 3. What is non-identifying information?